mitchellhenke/milwaukee_parking_tickets_2014_aug_2019/README.md

-# Milwaukee Parking Ticket Data 2014-2018
+# Milwaukee Parking Ticket Data 2014-Sept 2019

-The file is gzipped, and unzips to around 310MB.
+The file is compressed with xz to around 43MB, and decompresses to around 345MB.

 It looks like: